Golden Chicken Broth (Brodo di Pollo)

 Instructions

-• Place chicken in a large stock pot.2 Add enough water to cover the meat by at least 2 inches (5cm), about 4.5qt/9pt/4.25L of water.
+• Place chicken (and optional bones) in a large stock pot.3 Add enough water to cover the meat by at least 2 inches (5cm), about 4.5qt/9pt/4.25L of water.
 Cover with lid slightly askew, to bring almost, but not quite, to a boil (takes about 15 min).
 Skim any foam from the surface.

 • Gently simmer, uncovered, for 30 minutes, adjusting the heat to keep it steady and as hot as possible without boiling.
 Don't stir or skim.